 Accessibility, Assistive Technology, and the LSAT

-The LSAT and LSAT Argumentative Writing test-delivery software includes several built-in, user-adjustable tools, including a feature to increase text size incrementally and a line-spacing function.
+The LSAT test-delivery software includes several built-in, user-adjustable tools, including a feature to increase text size incrementally and a line-spacing function.
+The LawHub interface also provides several options for candidates to select a color scheme.

-The following programs are available upon request in our test centers:
+The following programs are available in Prometric test centers:

-International test takers can only use assistive technology programs within our test centers.
+International test takers can only use assistive technology programs in a Prometric test center.

 LSAT Argumentative Writing is administered remotely for all test takers.